|Genome Project and Cloning Duckweed Genes

 “N-glycosylation is critical to the function of monoclonal antibodies (mAbs) and distinguishes various systems used for their production.
 We expressed human mAbs in the small aquatic plant Lemna minor, which offers several advantages for manufacturing therapeutic proteins free of zoonotic pathogens.
 Glycosylation of a mAb against human CD30 was optimized by co-expressing the heavy and light chains of the mAb with an RNA interference construct targeting expression of the endogenous alpha-1,3-fucosyltransferase and beta-1,2-xylosyltransferase genes.
 The resultant mAbs contained a single major N-glycan species without detectable plant-specific N-glycans and had better antibody-dependent cell-mediated cytotoxicity and effector cell receptor binding activities than mAbs expressed in cultured Chinese hamster ovary (CHO) cells.”

-Biolex developed processes for producing pharmaceutical proteins in duckweed.
-Although the technology was successful, its pharmaceutical business ventures were not, and the company declared bankruptcy in July 2012.
-Biolex's Lemna-based technology was sold to Synthon, a Netherlands-based company with a presence in Research Triangle Park, North Carolina.
+The technology was first developed by Biolex a start-up company created expressly to manufacture high-quality pharmaceutical proteins in duckweed.
+It was spun-off from the technology developed by Prof. Anne-Marie Stomp at North Carolina State University.
+In July 2012 Biolex's Lemna-based technology was sold to Synthon, a Netherlands-based pharmaceutical company with a presence in Research Triangle Park, North Carolina.

 Much of the information below comes from the former Biolex corporate website, which is no longer on-line: